renovating for profit tape measure

 Consider browsing properties in areas that are in close proximity to the ones you love and more importantly suburbs that are on the fringe of being up and coming.
 Many locations that used to be undesirable are now flavour of the month because they are not yet highly sort after, are still relatively affordable and are in beautiful settings that are almost untouched.

 Location is key and can be the foundation of a great investment.
+This is especially true for restoring derelict homes!

 Don’t judge a book by its cover